MMA Junkie

 MMA Junkie is a news website that covers the sport of mixed martial arts (MMA).
-It was founded in 2006, and is owned by Gannett Company since 2011.
-The site and its content have been featured in Time magazine, ESPN The Magazine, The New York Times, Fox Sports Net's The Best Damn Sports Show Period, Fox Report w/ Shepard Smith, Inside MMA, ESPN's MMA Live, Yahoo! and other media outlets.
+It was founded in 2006, and has been owned by Gannett Company since 2011.
+The site and its content have been featured in Time magazine, ESPN The Magazine, The New York Times, Fox Sports Net's The Best Damn Sports Show Period, Fox Report, Inside MMA, ESPN's MMA Live, Yahoo! and other media outlets.

 Overview

 A variety of guest columnists and bloggers have been featured such as Ryan Bader (The Ultimate Fighter 8), C.B.
 Dollaway (The Ultimate Fighter 7) and Brendan Schaub (The Ultimate Fighter 10).